Nicholas V. Lewchenko

 <nicholas.lewchenko@colorado.edu>

-I am a computer science PhD student at the University of Colorado Boulder, advised by Pavol Černý.
+I am a computer science PhD student at the University of Colorado Boulder, advised by Gowtham Kaki.

 I am interested in the application of programming languages to distributed systems.
-My aim in this area is to find language abstractions that make distributed programs as natural to write, mechanically verify, and informally think about as traditional sequential programs.
+My aim in this area is to identify programming model restrictions that make distributed programs easier to write, verify, and think about.

 Publications